 This Virtual Workshop will focus on providing ways to help your students understand what it means to be poor in spirit and truly humble.
-We will explore this be examining the lives of the Saints, the Works of Mercy, and how God becoming man truly exemplifies this Participants will explore content as well as practical strategies to implement with their students.
+We will explore this by examining the lives of the Saints, the Works of Mercy, and how God becoming man truly exemplifies this.
+Participants will explore content as well as practical strategies to implement with their students.
 This workshop is for all K-12 Catholic school teachers, catechists, and catechetical leaders.
-You can choose to join us live on Wednesday, December 9, 2020 from 3:00-5:00pm Eastern time or watch the recording on your own time.
+You can choose to join us live on Wednesday, December 9, 2020 from 6:00-8:00pm Eastern time (5:00-7:00pm Central/ 4:00-6:00pm Mountain/ 3:00-5:00pm Pacific) or watch the recording on your own time.

 Join us, and you'll receive…